Glenthorne Guest House and Conference Centre, Grasmere, UK

 April 26-29 at Glenthorne, Grasmere, UK

 Are you a “publisher of Truth”?
-Do you use the word to promote the Quaker message?
 Are you a writer, a publisher, an editor, a translator, or a bookseller?
 Do you blog, produce videos, write songs, create websites, or manage social media for Friends?

 At QUIP we’re all united in sharing the Quaker message with the world.
 Join us for worship, fellowship, education, and mutual support.